kide-vm/kide/README.md

 ## Status

-Currently all the work is on the bosl front.
+Currently all the work is on the Phisol front.
 Also documenting the *small* change of a new language.

-I'll do some simple string and fibo examples in bosl next.
+I'll do some simple string and fibo examples in Phisol next.

-Next will be the multiple return feature and then to try to compile ruby to bosl.
+Next will be the multiple return feature and then to try to compile ruby to Phisol.

 ## Future